deltaboltz/CMPLR-P1/README.md

 IMPLEMENTATION 3
-FSA Table is located inside the main directory with the entire program (fsa map.csv) Driver is labled as fsa.h to locate and tell the map what is what value
+FSA Table is located inside the main directory with the entire program (fsa map.csv) Driver function is token scan(std::istream& in, const int lineNum, const intcharNum)
+	This is located in scanner.cpp

 How to Run: